lervag/apy/README.md

 - `query`: Specify default query for `apy list`, `apy review` and `apy tag`.
 - `review_show_cards`: Whether to show list of cards by default during note review
-- `latexTranslateMode`: Specify which characters should be used as latex delimiters.
+- `latex_translate_mode`: Specify which characters should be used as latex delimiters.
 The following values are recognized:
   - `off`: Default behaviour (block: `\[`, `\]` and inline: `\(`,`\)`)
   - `mathjax`: common markdown syntax (block: `$$`, `$$` and inline: `$`,`$`)
   - `latex`: latex behaviour (block: `[$$]` `[/$$]` and inline: `[$]`,`[$/]`)